Gipson62/Gipson62/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my own discord bot : The 100 Bot
+- 🔭 I’m currently working on my own discord bot : Glory's MMORPG, and maybe a minecraft mod
 - 🌱 I’m currently learning Javascript, HTML, and so one other language
 - 👯 I’m looking to collaborate on a website for my discord bot
 - 🤔 I'm looking for help to make databases in JSON